myxvisual/react-uwp/README.md

 ## Installation
 React-UWP is available as an [npm package](https://www.npmjs.org/package/react-uwp).

-Use NPM to get Fabric components and core styling.
+Use NPM to get React-UWP components and core styling.
 All you need is node.js and gulp.

 ``` bash
 npm install --save react-uwp